 You Can’t Afford to Ignore These Signs That Your Well Pump Is Failing.

-Your good pump plays an integral role in the success of your home or business, so it’s essential to monitor its condition closely.
+Your well pump plays an integral role in the success of your home or business, so it’s important to monitor its condition closely.
 Here are several signs that your well pump needs to be repaired or replaced sooner rather than later.
 If you notice any warning signs, don’t ignore them; contact us today to find out how we can help with your faulty well pump repair and replacement services!

 Notice any strange noises coming from your well pump?

 If you notice any unusual sounds coming from your well pump, it could be a sign that it is failing.
-If you have a well pump, it is essential to keep an eye on it and listen for any strange noises.
+If you have a well pump, it is important to keep an eye on it and listen for any strange noises.
 If you ignore the signs that your well pump is failing, you could be in for a nasty surprise when it finally does fail.
 You should contact AW Pump as soon as possible if you suspect something is wrong with your well pump.
 You don’t want to take chances with your water supply!

 Check your home’s water pressure.

 One of the first things you should do if you suspect your well pump is failing is to check your home’s water pressure.
 If the pressure is lower than normal, it could be a sign that your pump isn’t working as efficiently as it should.
 Additionally, if you notice a sudden drop in water pressure, it could indicate that your pump has failed and needs to be replaced.
 A damaged impeller will also cause a reduction in water pressure.
-For more information on checking your home’s water pressure, please get in touch with AW Pump at (508) 742-1712 today!
+For more information on checking your home’s water pressure, please contact AW Pump at (508) 742-1712 today!

 Pay attention to your electricity bill.

 Water pressure fluctuations are one of the first signs that your well pump is failing.
-If you notice that your water pressure is suddenly lower than usual, it’s time to call a professional.
+If you notice that your water pressure is suddenly lower than normal, it’s time to call a professional.
 Ignoring this problem will only worsen and can eventually lead to a total loss of water pressure.
 In addition to affecting your water pressure, a failing well pump can also cause your electricity bill to increase.
 This is because the pump has to work harder to draw water from the depths of the well, which uses more energy.

 Check for signs of water damage.